hotpipro/scripts/README.md

 - **Wi-Fi Hotspot w/ Ethernet Bridge**

-  - Simply connect to your Raspberry Pi via Wi-Fi or Ethernet using your smartphone, tablet, PC, or smart TV, and instantly gain access to your mobile data connection, SMB file server, and DLNA media server.
+  - Simply connect to your Raspberry Pi via Wi-Fi or Ethernet using your smartphone, tablet, PC, or smart TV, and instantly gain access to your mobile internet connection, SMB file server, and DLNA media server.

-- **Plug & Play Mobile Data Connection**
+- **Plug & Play Mobile Internet Connection**

-  - Your mobile data connection is automatically established when you plug your modem into a USB port as well as during system boot.
+  - Your mobile internet connection is automatically established when you plug your modem into a USB port as well as during system boot.

 - **SMB File Server**

-  -
+  - Easily access your file storage using your smartphone, tablet, or PC.

 - **DLNA Media Server**

-  - Easily access your media library using your favourite DLNA-enabled device, such as a smart TV.
+  - Easily access your media library using any DLNA-enabled device, such as a smart TV.

 <br>